HarisMI40/HarisMI40/README.md

 - **Dark/Light/Auto Theme Mode**: Choose any two Shiki themes and use the standard light/dark/auto model for automatically adapting to your reader's theme preferences with button in the site header.
 - **Multiple Theme Mode**: Choose three (or all 59!)
 Shiki themes and allow your reader to choose their favorite from a dialog menu opened from a button in the header.
 Every element seamlessly changes color interactively using the magic of CSS variables.
 - **GitHub Comment Section**: Allow readers to respond, discuss, and react with a comment section powered by GitHub and [Giscus](https://giscus.app).
 Painstakingly themed to match your site perfectly.
-- **GitHub Activity Widget**: Optionally include a GitHub activity React component on the homepage that (of course) matches the active color scheme perfectly.
+- **GitHub Activity Widget**: Optionally include a statically generated GitHub activity calendar on the homepage that (of course) matches the active color scheme perfectly.
 - **Markdown Extensions**: Admonitions, auto-generated TOC that sticks to the side on large screens, emoji shortcodes, KaTeX math, MDX, and reading time estimates.
 See the example site's [Showing Off Blog Features](https://multiterm.stelclementine.com/posts/showing-off-blog-features) post.
 - **RSS Feed and Sitemap**: Built-in support for RSS feeds and sitemap with no extra configuration.
 - **Social Links**: Easily include links to common developer platforms including GitHub, Mastodon, Twitter, LinkedIn and E-mail.